- Oral Motor

 • Gum massage is a wonderful and incredibly effective way to provide input to all areas of the mouth.
 You can do this with your finger alone (just make sure your fingernails are short).

 • Encourage mouthing/chewing on teethers and chew tools to introduce new sensations in the mouth.
-As early as 4-6 months, you can give her a Baby Grabber to chew on, which has an extension that will provide input to the back of her gums.
+As early as 4-6 months, you can give her a Baby Grabber or Baby Guitar to chew on - these have an extension that will provide input to the back of her gums.

 • When you start spoon feeding (usually around the age of 6 months), use textured spoons to introduce texture.
 The DuoSpoon and Small Textured Spoons are great starter spoons for tactile input.
 The Z-Spoon also has an option for a textured spoon tip.
 It has a smooth, gentle vibration that helps "wake up" the mouth during mealtimes and help with sensory defensiveness and developing tone.
 (Not all people like vibration, so please know that you by no means have to use it and shouldn't force it.)